antonbobrov/p-cancelable/readme.md

-# p-cancelable
+# @anton.bobrov/p-cancelable

-> Create a promise that can be canceled
+This is a fork of https://github.com/sindresorhus/p-cancelable

 Useful for animation, loading resources, long-running async computations, async iteration, etc.